 What is Vertebral Body Tethering?

 Vertebral Body Tethering (VBT) is a surgery used to treat scoliosis.
-Gillette Children’s Specialty Healthcare offers several options for scoliosis treatment including VBT, which uses the body’s growth to correct spine curvature without the need for spinal fusion.
+Gillette Children’s offers several options for scoliosis treatment including VBT, which uses the body’s growth to correct spine curvature without the need for spinal fusion.

 In VBT surgery, a spine surgeon and general surgeon work together to place screws in the vertebrae on the convexity (outside) of the curve and connect the screws with a strong rope called a tether.
 The tether is tensioned to slow down growth on the outside part of the curve while allowing for continued growth on the concavity (inside) of the curve.
 As such, the body’s natural growth allows for curve correction over time.
 The surgical procedure lasts approximately 4 hours and the expected length of hospital stay is 2-3 days.

 The surgery can help to: